There is more than one way to measure and classify bearing currents

 “All” about EDM in bearings – on one page!

 What is it?
-EDM (Electric Discharge Machining) or Bearing Currents can be caused by external current sources – like welding with return path through bearing – or internal currents and voltages caused by frequency inverters with PWM voltage output.
+EDM (Electric Discharge Machining) or Bearing Current can be caused by external current sources – like welding with return path through bearing – or internal currents and voltages caused by frequency inverters with PWM voltage output.
 Induced shaft voltage is predominant in larger machines while capacitively coupled voltages are at work in smaller (HVAC, mostly) machines [as well as in larger machines].
 There is also the Frame Voltage, caused by high impedance in the protective earth wire.
 Frame Voltage is found in all motor sizes.
 It depends on the motor cable length and impedance.

 What happens?
 Independent on how the voltage across the bearing is produced, the discharge current always looks the same.
 A break-down of the oil film between balls/rollers and race-way discharges rotor capacitance and the discharge is over in .02 - .05 microseconds.
 Discharging the rotor capacitance in such a short time means a very high peak current – often 10 – 100 amperes.
 This high current heats the steel locally so that a small amount is vaporized and a small crater with diameter .5 – 1 micrometer is formed.
 After several millions of such craters have been formed, the surface hardness is reduced to such an extent that the balls start to bounce – like car wheels on a dirt road – and the well known wash-board pattern is formed.